hmedrano/erddap-python/README.md

 ### Explore a ERDDAP Server

-Connect to a ERDDAP Server, and get some basic search.
+Connect to a ERDDAP Server, and get results from a basic search.

 ```python
 >>> from erddapClient import ERDDAP_Server